Beyfortus® logo

 How should Beyfortus be administered?1

-• Beyfortus is for intramuscular injection only, preferably in the anterolateral aspect of the thigh
+• Beyfortus is for IM injection only, preferably in the anterolateral aspect of the thigh

 • The entire contents of the syringe should be administered intramuscularly